juskevic/portfolio-website/temp.md

-- Website updated to version _Alpha 0.9.1_
+- Website updated to version _Alpha 0.9.2_
-- Website has been made responsive for mobile use (Still under construction)
+- Added content to "About Me"
+- Updated "under construction banner"